aleksandar-vuckovic/cl_advection/readme.md

 \f[ v(x,y) = (-\sin(\pi x)\cos(\pi y), \cos(\pi x) \sin(\pi y) ) \f]

 Similarly to the navier field above, we again find that the numerical results agree with the reference solution.
-For the referenc solution, we solved the equation above numerically with the explicit euler method.
+For the reference solution, we solved the equation above numerically with the explicit euler method.
 The additional numerical errors from the reference solution appear to not be relevant, as again we find a linear convergence of the simulation.

 ![Contact Angle Evolution for the shear testcase.](images/results_angle_shear.jpg)